 The executive board can also be responsible for overseeing the organisation’s standards, guidelines and regulations.
 They can monitor the objectives and values on a more regular basis than the board and check that the organisation is up to scratch.
 If needed, they will form and sunset ad hoc committees to ensure that their goals for security, ethics and quality are reached.
 This reduces the burden on the board, so they can focus on the bigger picture rather than the day-to-day issues.

-Some organisations use the executive board to monitor the finance committee on a regular basis.
+Some organisations use the executive board to habitually monitor the finance committee.
 They would deal with the investments and investors associated with the organisation.
 The executive committee could be responsible for the daily oversight of the outgoings and incomings to ensure that there are no gross errors.
 Other organisations use the same directors of the executive committee but rename it as a finance committee.
 The renaming allows the separation of powers to be given to the executive committee in the charter.

 It is easier to bring together the executive committee on shorter notice than a board of directors.
 The majority of executive committees do have full powers to act on behalf of the board in certain circumstances, and are the ones who convene in emergencies.
 This means in a crisis, having an executive committee is a necessity.
 Having one that can act without the board meeting is a bonus.